Rwanda study tests smarter way to teach first aid

 Summary

-This study looked at whether a mix of online and in-person first aid training helps adults in Rwanda learn and act better during emergencies.
-Over 500 adults were split into three groups: blended training, traditional face-to-face training, or no training.
-Researchers measured their knowledge, skills, and willingness to help right after training and again six months later.
+This study looked at whether a blended learning approach (online plus in-person) for first aid training helps adults in Rwanda learn and act better than traditional face-to-face classes or no training at all.
+Over 500 adults were randomly assigned to one of three groups.
+Researchers measured their knowledge, skills, and willingness to help before, right after, and six months after training.
+The goal was to find the most effective way to teach first aid to laypeople.

 Disclaimer